-For this clinical investigation the BCTU trial team will monitor each of the participating recruiting centres within 90 days of recruitment of the first patient by that site.
-This is specifically to ensure that the eligibility criteria are being correctly employed and that the clinical investigation data is achievable.
-Any monitoring activities will be reported to the clinical investigations team and any issues noted will be followed up to resolution.
+For this trial the BCTU trial team will monitor each of the participating recruiting centres within 90 days of recruitment of the first patient by that site.
+This is specifically to ensure that the eligibility criteria are being correctly employed and that the trial data is achievable.
+Any monitoring activities will be reported to the trials team and any issues noted will be followed up to resolution.

 Additional on-site monitoring visits may be triggered, for example by poor CRF return, poor data quality, low SA(D)E reporting rates, excessive number of participant withdrawals or deviations (also defined in the monitoring plan).
-Investigators will allow the Predict&Prevent AECOPD Clinical investigation staff access to source documents as requested.
+Investigators will allow the Predict&Prevent AECOPD Trial staff access to source documents as requested.
 The monitoring will be conducted by staff from BCTU.